EvgenyiFedotov/restarfall/packages/restarfall/readme.md

 #### Create `event`

-Event is some kind of key to use between components and other third-party libraries.
+An event is some kind of key to use between components and other third-party libraries.

 ```ts
 import { create } from "restarfall";